tusharad/langchain-hs/docs/docs/concepts/Embeddings.md

   model :: Text
 }

-instance Embeddings Deepseek where embedDocuments OpenAIEmbedding docs = do
+instance Embeddings DeepseekEmbedding where embedDocuments DeepseekEmbedding{..} docs = do
     -- Your implementation here
     return $ Right []
-  embedQuery OpenAIEmbedding{..} query = do
+  embedQuery DeepseekEmbedding{..} query = do
     -- Your implementation here
     return $ Right []
 ```